brianshumate/vaultron/README.md

 ### Environment Variables

-Vaultron uses environment variables to override Terraform configuration items.
+Vaultron uses environment variables to override some Terraform configuration items.
 You can use these to fine-tune the attributes of your own particular Vaultron.

 Here are the names and purposes of each: